-- A. Employees hired prior to March 11, 2010, with twenty (20) years cumulative service with the City shall advance to the Step "F" on the salary resolution effective with the beginning of the pay period beginning closest to the first day of their 21st year of service. - B. Employees hired on or after March 11, 2010 shall not be eligible for "F" step longevity pay. - C. In the event that an employee is not at the "E" step when he/she is eligible for the "F" step, at the completion of twenty (20) years of service, the employee will advance to the next step in the salary range, and continue to advance based on merit until the employee reaches the "F" step.
+- A. Employees with twenty (20) years cumulative service with the City shall advance to the Step "F" on the salary resolution effective with the beginning of the pay period beginning closest to the first day of their 21st year of service. - B. In the event that an employee is not at the "E" step when he/she is eligible for the "F" step, at the completion of twenty (20) years of service, the employee will advance to the next step in the salary range, and continue to advance based on merit until the employee reaches the "F" step. - C. The city and the union agree that upon approval of the 2017-2018 Memorandum of Understanding, employees with 30 or more years of service on the date of approval shall receive a one-time bonus in the amount of \$1000.
+Employees with 25 or more years of service on the date of approval shall receive a one-time bonus in the amount of \$750.
+Employees with 20 or more years of service on the date of approval shall receive a one-time bonus in the amount of \$500.
+The union and the City agree that this agreement sunsets at the expiration of the contract (June 30, 2018) and the City will not be required to negotiate to remove said agreement.